-Guests: County Attorney John Nonna, Assistant Chief Deputy County Attorney Tami Altschiller, Associate County Attorney David Chen, and Elizabeth Sacksteder, Esq, Partner at Paul Weiss
+Guests: County Attorney John Nonna, Assistant Chief Deputy County Attorney Tami Altschiller, Associate County Attorney David Chen and Elizabeth Sacksteder, Partner Paul Weiss Rifkind Wharton

 Chair Barr noted that this is an amendment and restatement of a prior agreement which was created in 2016 by a different administration and signed by the prior County Executive.
 Although 10 of the 17 legislators currently on the Board were not here when the original agreement was signed, we are still bound to the contract, and cannot look at it as a brand new document.